sous-chefs/jenkins/README.md

 end
 ```

 The `:online` action idempotently brings a slave back online.
-You can use the base `jenkins_slave` resource or any of it's children to bring the slave online.
+You can use the base `jenkins_slave` resource or any of its children to bring the slave online.

 ```ruby
 jenkins_slave 'builder' do